 Students may renew their books at any time, with or without their books.

-They can do this by sending a chat to Mme Fernandes via TEAMS before due date.
+They can do this by sending a chat or an email to Mme Fernandes via TEAMS before due date.

 Books are to be dropped off in the library foyer.
 Please place your book in the appropriate cubby for return.